sevdecavus/sevdecavus/README.md

 ### Hi there 👋🏻

-_I am a QA Engineer who is also passioned about web development and coding_ 👩🏻‍💻\
+_I am a QA Analyst who is also passioned about web development and coding_ 👩🏻‍💻\
-_My major is Mathematics and currently studying my master in Computer Science_ 🆒

 :woman_cartwheeling: **Languages:** Java SE (Certified), JavaScript, HTML, CSS, Scratch\